cjluther26/cjl-de-zoomcamp/04-analytics-engineering/notes.md

 3. To create a new dbt project:
     - Run `dbt init` and follow the prompts!
 4. Ensure that the generated `dbt_project.yml` file aligns with `profiles.yml`, aligning the profile for the newly-generated project with the project!
+    - *Note: in creating a profile in `profiles.yml`, if you want dbt to recognize docker containers that house destination databases, set `host: host.docker.internal`.
+This allows dbt to read the actual network/IP address of the docker container that has the destination database.*
 5. Test the connection by running `dbt debug`.

 ## 4.3.1 - Build First dbt Models